alibaghernejad/waybar-privacy-dots/README.md

 ## Optional Styling
-By default the base colors are set in `privacydots.sh` file, so there is no need for extra styling inside `style.css` file.
-But if wou want you can fine tune the rendered dots based on your preferences.
+By default, colors are defined in the `privacydots.sh` script.
+However, you can customize the appearance of the dots by adding CSS styles.

-Make sure the `style.css` file is exists and add this sample styling to the end of the file.
-A full styling file  can be sound [here](/config/waybar/style.css) at repo.
+Add these optional styles to your `~/.config/waybar/style.css`:
+A complete example styling file is available in the repository [here](/config/waybar/style.css).

+Add these optional styles to your `~/.config/waybar/style.css`:

 ```css
 #custom-privacydots {
   padding: 0 6px;